antarctica/lantern/docs/dev.md

 See [Adding development tasks](#adding-development-tasks) for how to add new tasks.

+> [!TIP]
+> If offline, use `uv run --offline task ...` to avoid lookup errors trying to the unconstrained build system
+> requirements in `pyproject.toml`, which is a [Known Issue](https://github.com/astral-sh/uv/issues/5190) within UV.

 ## Contributing

 All changes except minor tweaks (typos, comments, etc.) MUST: